StoneOrbits/VortexEngine/docs/Chromadeck_guide.md

 - The Chromadeck has 10 profiles, each with 14 mode slots.

 **Buttons**
-- First use the left an right <span style="color: #00c6ff">navigation buttons</span> to highlight a profile, and the middle button to select it.
+- First use the left and right <span style="color: #00c6ff">navigation buttons</span> to highlight a profile, and the middle button to select it.
-- Short click the left an right <span style="color: #00c6ff">navigation buttons</span> to cycle through the 14 modes slots of the select profile.
+- Short click the left and right <span style="color: #00c6ff">navigation buttons</span> to cycle through the 14 modes slots of the select profile.
 - Navigate to a mode then hold the <span style="color: #00c6ff">navigation button</span> until the lights flash white to open the menus.

 ## Menus